inc2734/snow-monkey-editor/readme.txt

 = 0.4.0 =
 * Add the extension that publish setting for each blocks.
 * Add the extension that unpublish setting for each blocks.
+* IF the block is enabled extension, the extension icon colored.

 = 0.3.0 =
 * Add the extension that block edit lock by user roles.